iridium-browser/iridium-browser-ubuntu/docs/callback.md

  - Determining the number of parameters that are bound
  - Creating the BindState storing the bound parameters
  - Performing compile-time asserts to avoid error-prone behavior
- - Returning an `Callback<>` with an arity matching the number of unbound parameters and that knows the correct refcounting semantics for the target object if we are binding a method.
+ - Returning a `Callback<>` with an arity matching the number of unbound parameters and that knows the correct refcounting semantics for the target object if we are binding a method.